-Although patients can waive their rights under the NSA to obtain medical service, providers are not allowed to ask patients to waiver their rights for emergency and non-emergency care.
+- Although patients can waive their rights under the NSA to obtain medical service, providers are not allowed to ask patients to waive their rights for emergency and non-emergency care.

-- Verification of a provider’s office location, phone number, digital contact information such as email, and business hours are required every 90 days.
+- Verification of a provider’s office location, phone number, and digital contact information such as email and business hours are required every 90 days.

 - Verification of who is doing what in which location is required every 90 days.
 In other words, businesses need to verify the physicians, their specialties, and where they are seeing patients.

 - Online directories must be updated within 2 business days after any changes occur.

 Neolytix has been helping healthcare organizations nationwide achieve their revenue, efficiency, and compliance objectives for almost 12 years.

 As we explained in this article, the NSA impacts various processes within your practice, not just medical billing.
 With Neolytix’s as your partner, you can rest assured that you’ll stay on top of legislative changes at all times.
 Our expert teams are trained and constantly upskilled to understand and master new legislation that impacts healthcare providers nationwide.

 To provide an example, the first place where the NSA has an impact on your practice and patient care during the scheduling of appointments.
 As we discussed earlier, the onus is now on the provider and facility to ensure that the patient is adequately covered and informed of any shortcomings.